 ASIC is the national regulator for consumer credit and consumer leases under the national credit legislation.
 This legislation includes:

-- the National Credit Code (which is in Schedule 1 to the National Consumer Credit Protection Act 2009 (National Credit Act)) – which contains requirements in relation to the entry into, terms and enforcement of credit contracts and consumer leases
+- the National Credit Code (which is Schedule 1 to the National Consumer Credit Protection Act 2009 (National Credit Act)) – which contains requirements for the entry into and terms and enforcement of credit contracts and consumer leases

-- the National Credit Act – which contains requirements for persons who are involved in consumers obtaining credit contracts or consumer leases (including both the credit providers and lessors, and other persons such as finance brokers) to be licensed and to comply with responsible lending requirements.
+- the National Credit Act – which contains requirements that persons who are involved with consumers obtaining credit contracts or consumer leases must be licensed and must comply with responsible lending requirements.

-We have issued detailed guidance and general information to help you understand the credit licensing process and your obligations under the credit legislation.
+We have issued detailed guidance and general information to help you understand the credit licensing process and your obligations under the credit legislation: see Related links.

 However, you may also need to get professional advice on how the law applies to your situation.

-Information for consumers and borrowers on using credit wisely and managing debt is available on our MoneySmart website at www.moneysmart.gov.au.
+Information for consumers and borrowers on using credit wisely and managing debt and what to do if experiencing financial difficulty is available on the Moneysmart website.